FenrirWolf4566/observability/README.md

 * two dockers hosts (d1 and d2),
 * all linked by a switch (s1)

-Finally, the example processes a Connectivity test between each couple of host.
+Finally, the example processes a connectivity test between each couple of host.
 It shows that Dockers can ping Dockers, Hosts can ping Hosts and they can ping them together!

 ## <span style="color: #33ff57;"> OpenTelemetry </span>